 The Company is assessing future options for its portfolio of gold properties in the La Ronge Gold Belt in northern Saskatchewan.
-No exploration and evaluation expenditures have been incurred during the years ended 2015 and 2014.
+No exploration and evaluation activities occurred during the years ended 2016 and 2015.

-During the fourth quarter of 2015, the Company announced the successful closing of a private placement, which consisted of 10,500,000 common shares of the Company at a price of \$0.02 per common share, for gross proceeds of \$210,000.
+During 2016 the Company completed a private placement financing consisting of an aggregate of 7,200,000 common shares at a price of \$0.05 per common share, for gross proceeds of \$360,000 (see WGF News Release dated September 6, 2016).